Collective Soul: 2004–2009: Formation of El Music Group, Youth, Afterwords, and Rabbit

 Collective Soul's seventh studio album, Afterwords, was released in August 2007.
 It was co-produced again by Resta who also contributed synthesizers, percussion, and lead guitar on the song "Bearing Witness".
 The band made a deal in the US with Target stores, making it the "exclusive physical retailer" of Afterwords for one year.
 The album was immediately available in digital form on iTunes.
 The record debuted at No. 25 on the Comprehensive Albums chart (as albums available only from a single retailer were ineligible for the Billboard 200 at the time).
 Billboard would later amend this rule due to similar successes of other artists via similar agreements.

 The Adult Top 40 pop-rock single "Hollywood" was released in May.
 It became the theme song for the hit T.V. show American Idol.
 The band then made an appearance on The Tonight Show with Jay Leno on August 31 to promote the album where they performed "Hollywood".
 They were also the musical guest on The Late Late Show with Craig Ferguson.
 The second single "All That I Know" was released in November and charted lower than the prior single.
 In 2008, drummer Hoyle had left the band and was replaced by Cheney Brannon.

-Collective Soul released their eighth studio album, another self-titled album, but designated on August 25, 2009 with Roadrunner Records, a subsidiary of their previous label Atlantic Records.
+Collective Soul released their eighth studio album on August 25, 2009, with Roadrunner Records, a subsidiary of their previous label Atlantic Records.
+It was officially another self-titled album but was also named Rabbit to differentiate it from the band's 1995 self-titled release.
 The album debuted at No. 24 on the Billboard 200.
 The first single was "Staring Down" and the second single was "Welcome All Again".
 "Staring Down" charted at No. 18 on the Adult Top 40 chart.
 The third single, "You", also charted briefly on the Adult Top 40.